Avoid AsNoTracking and Include when querying using Entity Framework in ASP.NET

 var blogPosts = _db.BlogPosts.AsNoTracking().ToList();

-This looks fairly innocuous so what's the problem?
+Ignoring the lack of pagination, this looks fairly innocuous, so what's the problem?

 The problem is that we do not place any restrictions on which columns to return.
 It is quite likely that the BlogPost database table includes the actual text of the blog post.
 This could be many thousands of words for each blog post and yet we query it unnecessarily.